Scottish Sailing and Orkney Islands

 Guest berths: 8 Rig: Cutter

-In 2008, Jouke Lemmer purchased Cherokee after spending years sailing his father’s ship amongst others.
-The youngest in our fleet, Cherokee was built in 2000 by award-winning boat builders J & J design.
-A year after buying her, Jouke refitted Cherokee radically, transforming her into a truly comfortable charter vessel, giving her a cutter rig and space for a generator so as to offer his passengers power and hot showers!
+In 2008, Jouke Lemmer purchased Cherokee after spending years sailing with his father’s ship amongst others.
+Cherokee was built in 2000 by award-winning boat builders J & J Design and a year after buying her, Jouke refitted Cherokee radically, transforming her into a truly comfortable charter vessel, giving her a cutter rig and space for a generator so as to offer his passengers power and hot showers!

 She is a fast, 16m vessel with a stunning teak deck and spacious cockpit, and she operates with two crew members (her skipper and the bosun/chef).
 Cherokee is exceptionally good at what she was built to do – pure sailing.